MySitePage/NailsByLupita-/README.md

                 <div class="policy-item">
                     <h3 class="policy-title"><i class="fas fa-calendar-check"></i> Booking Requirements</h3>
-                    <p class="policy-text">A deposit is required to secure your appointment.
+                    <p class="policy-text">A half booking deposit is required to secure your appointment.
 No deposit means no appointment will be scheduled.</p>
                 </div>

                 <div class="policy-item">